-7.7 FINANCIAL ASSISTANCE REGULATIONS FOR SEPTEMBER 2018
+7.7 REGULATIONS FOR FINANCIAL ASSISTANCE PRIOR TO SEPTEMBER 2018

 Prior to 1 September 2018, the conditions for financial assistance in the event of a delay in study progress due to foreseen and unforeseen circumstances were included in the TU Delft Graduation Support Scheme (RAS).
 This can be found in the Student Charter for the 2017-2018 academic year, and in previous charters.
-They are also listed on the website, in the student portal, under Rechtspositie > Reglementen.
+They are also listed on the website, in the student portal, under Legal position > Regulations.